gklyne/annalist/documents/installing-annalist.md

 ## Running as a Docker container

+**NOTE** the Docker containers c5eated for Annalist are intended for evaluation or local use.
+They do not have OpenID connect logins configured, and the annalist server accepts HTTP coinnections on port 8000, including for the login username/password form.
+You should build your own Annalist docker containers (with HTTPS proxying, OpenID connect and firewall access restrictions configured) for production use.
+The `docker/annalist_dev` files may be used as a starting point for this.

 Prerequisite for this option:  a Linux operating system with [Docker](https://www.docker.com) installed.
+(Also appears to work on Mac with Docker.)

 If Annalist Docker containers have been used previously on the host system, the following commamnds ensure you have the latest images: